thegedge/personal-site/_posts/dev/2014-09-27-delving-into-ssao.md

 title: Delving Into SSAO
 category: dev
 tags: [c++, opengl]
+description: >-
+  An introduction to screen-space ambient occlusion, a technique for shading pixels based on how much they are blocked by nearby geometry.
 ---

 It's been awhile, but I've been busily working away on a couple of things, both related to each